Coasters-Crafters/php-router/README.md

 > Go to */index.php* and update the header and footer of the website by changing the code inbetween the header or the footer tags.

 _Editing the home page._
-> Go to */_pages/_internal/home.php* and add the code for your homepage. (no need to add a header and footer, the rooter deals with this)
+> Go to */_pages/_internal/home.php* and add the code for your homepage. (no need to add a header and footer, the router deals with this)

 _Creating a page._
 > Go to */_pages/_internal/* create a PHP file for the page, in the database visit the pages table and create a new entry with the location eg. /page2 the file (the one you made in the folder) and the page title.